Lent and Easter

 The final week of Lent is called Holy Week, which begins with Palm Sunday, when we recall Jesus’ triumphal entry into Jerusalem as well as his Passion on the cross.
-The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Holy Saturday.
+The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Easter Eve.

 Easter Day is the annual feast of the resurrection, the pascha or Christian Passover.
 Faith in Jesus’ resurrection following his crucifixion is at the heart of Christian belief.
 Our celebration of Easter begins with the Great Vigil on Easter Eve and carries through Easter Sunday with much celebration and joy.

 Easter Sunday festivities include an Easter Egg Hunt in the Parish House and the Parish Easter Luncheon at a nearby restaurant.

 The season of Easter spans fifty days, from Easter Eve through the Day of Pentecost.

 Maundy Thursday, April 14